cerner/smart-on-fhir-tutorial/source/index.html.md

 * Try calling another resource.
 * Write unit tests for the application.
-* Pull in fhir-client.js through a package manager like webpack.
+* Pull in the appropriate version of fhir-client.js through a package manager like webpack.
 * Localize and Internationalize your application.

 We're excited to see what you'll build next!